Michael Massey Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff paces MLB.
+- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.79).
+- The Twins have the fifth-ranked team ERA across all league pitching staffs (3.82).

-- In his last appearance on Saturday against the Chicago White Sox, the right-hander threw six innings, giving up two earned runs while surrendering seven hits.
+- His last appearance was on Sunday against the Chicago White Sox, when the right-hander threw six innings, surrendering two earned runs while giving up five hits.

+- In 16 games this season, the 28-year-old has put up an ERA of 2.76, with 8.6 strikeouts per nine innings.
+Opponents are hitting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.